IanuReeves/Mac-Low-Power-Script/README.md

 # ======================================

 # How often (in seconds) the script runs when scheduled with launchd
+# Note: Update interval has a large impact on the script's battery consumption, albeit negligible
 UPDATE_INTERVAL=60
 ```
 ## Issues

 *"Why Can't I Edit the Config File?"*
 - A fix will probably be pushed soon, but for now, best bet is to either run your application in sudo, or move the file to Desktop (CMD+C to copy, OPT+CMD+V to Move), and accept your Mac's request to make changes.
 Once that happens, you can modify it freely.
 Just make sure to put it back in the usr/local/etc folder.